Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 It should be reiterated here that Marx's approach to sociology was critical in the sense that it advocated for change in the world.
 This is in stark contrast to other scholars, many of whom pursue knowledge for knowledge's sake, and lack overt political aims.
 Because Marx was committed to criticizing the prevailing organization of society during his time, he took a particularly aggressive stance towards religion.
 He believed that it was a tool of social control used to maintain an unequal status quo, and that it should be abolished.

-Emphasis on religion as providing social support, The belief that religion helps explain the mysteries of life, None of the answers, and The position that religion relates to social control, enforcing social norms
+Emphasis on religion as providing social support, None of the answers, The belief that religion helps explain the mysteries of life, or The position that religion relates to social control, enforcing social norms